 Christina Renfer Vogel

 Christina Renfer Vogel holds an MFA from the Massachusetts College of Art and a BFA from Tyler School of Art, Temple University.
 She currently serves as assistant professor of painting and drawing at the University of Tennessee at Chattanooga.
-Vogel has been an artist-in-residence with the JSS in Civita program (Civita Castellana, Italy), Hambidge Center for the Creative Arts (Rabun Gap, GA), the Virginia Center for the Creative Arts (Amherst, VA), the Vermont Studio Center (Johnson, VT) and the Kimmel Harding Nelson Center for the Arts (Nebraska City, NE).
+Vogel has been an artist-in-residence with the JSS in Civita program (Civita Castellana, Italy), Hambidge Center for the Creative Arts (Rabun Gap, GA), the Virginia Center for the Creative Arts (Amherst, VA) and the Vermont Studio Center (Johnson, VT).
 She is a recipient of a Lighton International Artists Exchange Program grant and an Elizabeth Greenshields Foundation grant, among other awards.

 I pursue interaction and perception from my role as observer, occupied by the unremarkable and the relationships that exist within our everyday exchanges.
 My interests lie in what painter and writer Mira Schor has identified as “modest painting,” what she describes as “the small, unimportant, the anonymous, the private and personal.”
 Reflecting direct encounters, I work from still life, portraiture, and landscape, the pillars of perceptual painting.
 Drawing from the quotidian and familiar, I navigate the space between seeing and describing, interpretation and invention.